KOIN: Television station

 By the 1980s, one of KOIN's past general managers—Richard M. "Mick" Schafbuch—served one term in 1981 as President of the CBS Network Affiliates Group.
 In 1982, C. Stephen Currie, KOIN's program operations manager, was elected to serve as the president of the National Association of Television Program Executives.
 During KOIN-TV's 30th anniversary week in 1983, the station aired classic CBS programming from the 1950s and 1960s.
 By this time, the station had moved into its new location at KOIN Center.
 In 1984, the station aired the Japanese program From Oregon With Love.
 The "-TV" suffix was dropped on August 31, 1992, fifteen years after KOIN radio was sold off.

 In October 2000, the Lee Enterprises television group, including KOIN was purchased by Emmis Communications.
 On January 27, 2006, Emmis sold KOIN (along with KHON-TV in Honolulu, Hawaii, KSNT in Topeka, Kansas, and KSNW in Wichita, Kansas) to Montecito Broadcast Group for $259 million.

-The KOIN Center is the third-tallest skyscraper in Portland.

-Due to a dispute over fees, Comcast did not offer KOIN's high definition feed for over two years after it started offering other Portland area stations in HD.
-After Montecito took ownership, Comcast started carrying KOIN in high definition on February 28, 2006.
-KOIN was also in a dispute with DirecTV over transmission of its HD feed, as both sides claimed the other to be the problem.
-In August 2008, KOIN's HD feed began to be carried on DirecTV.

-KOIN updated its website in September 2006 as part of a partnership with WorldNow.
-KOIN expected the switch to lead to over $1 million in revenue during its first year; it was characterized by KOIN general sales manager Bob Singer as a "creative new way" to boost revenue for a station with a "somewhat average ratings position."

 On July 24, 2007, Montecito announced the sale of all of its stations (KOIN, plus KHON-TV and its satellites, KSNW and its satellites, and KSNT) to New Vision Television.
 The sale closed on November 1, 2007.

-In March 2008, KOIN relaunched its website through Newport Television subsidiary Inergize Digital, replacing the old WorldNow-powered site.
-The websites of several of its sister stations in other markets also switched to the Inergize platform in late December 2008 and early January 2009.
-In October 2008, KOIN converted its central Oregon translators into a locally focused semi-satellite, KBNZ, which was sold off in 2010.
-During the year 2008, KOIN rebranded as "KOIN Local 6", mostly inspired by the "Local Mandate" used for Post-Newsweek's Television Stations.